AbdelrhmanAmin/Microverse-Ruby-Bubble-sort/README.md

 # Advanced Building Blocks - Bubble Sort

-Building bubble sort algorthim using Ruby for numbers and strings.
+Building a bubble sort algorithm using Ruby for numbers and strings.
-In this project, the you will implement the bubble sort algorithm.
-Assignment is focused on the use of yield and passing a block to a method.
+In this project, you will implement the bubble sort algorithm.
+The assignment is focused on the use of yield and passing a block to a method.

 ## Built With